COSC3020/theory-vs-practice-noahcanen-1/README.md

   complexity suggests a different time.

 1 you are using different hardware than you used on the 1st test.
 2; you have increased the load on your hardware compared to the first Test.
 3 Your tree is not balanced, so it does not correspond to the typical time complexity of a binary search tree.
+In the worst case of an unbalanced tree, you turned it into a linked list with a search time complexity of n.
+Assuming you have the same hardware and load as last time, it would take you 7238.24 seconds to search through all of the elements.
+Thus, you most likely have a somewhat balanced tree, or the thing you were looking for is near the top of your linked list tree.

 Add your answers to this markdown file.